 Guiding principles behind PCM’s opt-in enrollment preferences.
 PCM’s Board of Trustees and staff are committed to equal access regardless of a student’s race, socio-economic status, or level of academic skill.
 We believe all students should be enculturated in an environment of high expectations and prepared through rigorous, whole-child education.
 Our recruitment efforts and the following lottery preferences help support our commitment to ensure our student population reflects the racial, ethnic, and socioeconomic demographic makeup of our local schools and that at-risk student populations receive ample opportunity to attend PCM.
 All preferences are subject to authorizer approval.

-As allowed by Washington State law, PCM will grant the following enrollment preferences subject to the approval of the authorizer and any other guiding bodies.
+As allowed by Washington State law, PCM will grant the following enrollment preferences as approved by its authorizer (the Washington State Charter School Commission) and any other guiding bodies.

 Siblings of currently enrolled students (ALL public schools hold this preference)